wtsi-hgi/hgi-vault/doc/design.md

     deletion threshold (in days):

     * If it has exceeded the threshold:
+      * Try to acquire a write lock on the file.
+        * If this fails, then the file is currently being written to and should not yet be deleted (presumably the `mtime` has yet to be updated).
+Skip the rest of this process and move on to the next file, logging appropriately.
       * Log that the deletion is about to happen.
       * Delete the file.&ast;
       * Log that the deletion has completed.